hphelion/documentation/cli.windows.2.reference.md

 #Compute CLI Commands# {#Compute}

-Following is the complete list of HP Helion Cloud Windows Compute CLI commands.
+Following is the complete list of HP Helion Public Cloud Windows Compute CLI commands.

 ##Add-Rule## {#Add-Rule}
 Creates a new security group rule and assigns it to an existing security group.